 Interested in an insider's look into our M.A. community?

-Why Study Theology at Wheaton?
+Why Pursue a Master's Degree in Theology at Wheaton?

 You will gain the academic skills necessary for advanced study and service in the church and society through formation in three interrelated areas: biblical and theological knowledge; academic skills and critical reflection; and Christian life and service.
-Our graduate programs are committed to stimulating learning that bears fruit in lives of faithful thinking and witness for Christ and His kingdom.
+Our graduate programs are committed to stimulating learning that bears fruit in lives of faithful thinking and witness for Christ and His Kingdom.